 Many of these smaller or medium sized trucking companies do not advertise their jobs as aggressively as the big boys.
-They don't have as much turn over so their need is not as great.
+They don't have as much turn over so their need to advertise is not as great.
 It's also likely they have people waiting for open positions.
-Some may not have the budget.
-They also may be simply at a transition stage where they could use drivers but not bad enough yet to spend the money on advertising but if you contact them, they take the opportunity to hire.

 You never know.
 What all of us drivers do know is that these smaller trucking companies usually provide a much better experience than the huge trucking companies.
 You are a person and not a number.
 People in the office tend to care.